Dejima: Trade policy

 For two hundred years, foreign merchants were generally not allowed to cross from Dejima to Nagasaki.
-Japanese civilians were likewise banned from entering Dejima, except interpreters, cooks, carpenters, clerks and 'Women of Pleasure' from the Maruyama teahouses.
-These yūjo were handpicked from 1642 by the Japanese, often against their will.
+Japanese civilians were likewise banned from entering Dejima, except interpreters, cooks, carpenters, clerks and yūjo ("women of pleasure") from the Maruyama teahouses.
+The yūjo were handpicked from 1642 by the Japanese, often against their will.
 From the 18th century, there were some exceptions to this rule, especially following Tokugawa Yoshimune's doctrine of promoting European practical sciences.
 A few Oranda-yuki ("those who stay with the Dutch") were allowed to stay for longer periods, but they had to report regularly to the Japanese guard post.
 Once a year the Europeans were allowed to attend the festivities at the Suwa-Shrine under escort.
 Sometimes physicians such as Engelbert Kaempfer, Carl Peter Thunberg, and Philipp Franz von Siebold were called to high-ranking Japanese patients with the permission of the authorities.
 Starting in the 18th century, Dejima became known throughout Japan as a center of medicine, military science, and astronomy.
 Many samurai traveled there for "Dutch studies" (Rangaku).

 The Opperhoofd was treated like the representative of a tributary state, which meant that he had to pay a visit of homage to the shōgun in Edo.
 The Dutch delegation traveled to Edo yearly between 1660 and 1790, and once every four years thereafter.
 This prerogative was denied to the Chinese traders.
 The lengthy travel to the shogunal court broke the boredom of the Dutch stay, but it was a costly affair.
 Government officials told them in advance and in detail which (expensive) gifts were expected at the court, such as astrolabes, a pair of glasses, telescopes, globes, medical instruments, medical books, or exotic animals and tropical birds.